jong01045/Training_Record_Application/README.md

 ## Files and Structure

 ### Provided Files
-- `server.py`: The main backend code to be extended.
+- `Test Suite\server.py`: The main backend code to be extended.
 - `pages/`: Contains pre-built HTML pages for the frontend. **Do not modify**.
   - `index.html`: Main dashboard for upcoming training classes.
   - `skills.html`: Displays user's skills.